 Old Town Holiday Stroll

 Walk among the thousands of twinkling bag lanterns lining the historic Old Town Plaza at the annual Old Town Holiday Stroll.
-Join the crowd on a chilly night and "ohhh and awww" at what has come to be a treasured Albuquerque tradition.
+Join the crowd on a chilly night and "oooh and awww" at what has come to be a treasured Albuquerque tradition.

 Annual Luminaria Tour

 Let ABQ Ride take you through the luminaria-filled neighborhoods on Christmas Eve (December 24) during their annual Luminaria Tour.
 Decked-out houses show off their holiday spirit with more luminarias than you can imagine, making it an Albuquerque sight that cannot be missed.
 Tickets typically go on sale the day after Thanksgiving and tend to sell out very quickly!
-If you can't get a ticket for the bus tour, check out the Albuquerque Tourism & Sightseeting Factory's pedicab tours and Routes Rental's luminaria bike tours.
+If you can't get a ticket for the bus tour, check out the Albuquerque Tourism & Sightseeting Factory's trolley tours and Routes Rentals' luminaria bike tours.